 A considerable proportion of Jack's Labour and Employment practice is dedicated to workers' compensation matters.
 He represents employers in such areas as rate group and return-to-work rulings and employees on matters such as duration and amount of entitlement, return to work rights, and labour market re-entry.
 Working closely with members of Blaneys’ Insurance Litigation practice group, he acts as well on specialized applications in personal injury actions relating to the loss of the right to sue where an injured person may be entitled to Workers' Compensation benefits.

-He has also been involved in numerous court applications relating to election finance law, appeared before the Lortie Commission on Electoral Reform and Party Financing in 1990, and has testified several times over the years at committees of both the Parliament of Canada and the Ontario Legislative Assembly on matters of electoral law and reform.
+Jack has also been involved in numerous court applications relating to election finance law, appearing before the Lortie Commission on Electoral Reform and Party Financing in 1990, and testifying several times over the years at committees of both the Parliament of Canada and the Ontario Legislative Assembly on matters of electoral law and reform.

 Co-Chair of the Constitution and Legal Affairs Committee of the Liberal Party of Canada from 1998 to 2003, Jack was the party’s Senior National Legal Counsel (Election Law) for each federal election campaign from 2000 to 2015, served as Ontario Campaign Co-Chair for the 2008 federal election, and in 2015 as the National Chair of the Party’s Green Light Committee, clearing potential candidates to seek nomination as candidates of the Liberal Party of Canada.